AbbieNgXinYi/Gamenian/README.md

 6) To turn up the volume, simply slowly increase the laptop volume as well as make sure that the volume knob of the speakers are positioned in the 12 o'clock position.

+### Arduino Leonardo
+1) To use the Arduino Leonardo, connect it via USB-A to Micro USB to the Laptop.

+2) In our set up, we have connected one joystick and 5 buttons to out Arduino.